-As can be seen below, the overall female participation at all levels of the company was 48% with a lower level of female participation in more senior positions in the firm.
+As can be seen below, the overall female participation at all levels of the company was 47%.
+Female participation fluctuates depending on grade and is lower in more senior positions in the firm.
+This has improved in recent years, with the number of female directors increasing from 22% of all directors as of April 2018, to 28% of all directors as of April 2020.